 Are you planning on adding a wood fired pizza oven to your indoor kitchen?
 While a residential pizza oven is a great addition for enjoying traditional cooking, you should be aware of additional considerations when installing indoors.

 Every indoor pizza oven installation will be different depending on your residence structure and your geographical location so make sure that your installation complies with your local building codes.
 We recommend contacting your local building department or inspector for requirements specific to your area before purchasing or installing your new oven.
+Your local inspector will be comparing your installation to your manufacturer's specification guidelines so if your oven does not come with any specifications, you may not be able to install in your home.

 With that said, below are some standard guidelines and best practices when installing an indoor wood fired pizza oven.